 On the 11/1 Virtualization Security podcast we had no special guest but continued a conversation started at Hacker Halted this year.
-It is the ongoing question of whether or not Going to the cloud will cause jobs to be lost.
+It is the ongoing question of whether or not going to the cloud will cause jobs to be lost.
 The typical answer was stated at Hacker Halted, that people will need to cross-train with new products, etc. and then they would keep their jobs, but someone stood up and shouted out that this was hogwash.
 It made a lively discussion from there.
 So we tackled it on the podcast as well.
-Will people loose jobs Going to the Cloud?
-If so how can this be prevented?
+Will people lose jobs going to the cloud?
+If so, how can this be prevented?
 What do you as IT professionals need to do, to plan your careers while going to the cloud?

 Going to the Cloud

 While Going to the Cloud or virtualization is seen as a savings initially but what type of savings?
 One of our callers argued that initially virtualization and cloud is a savings in people and nothing else.
 However, many of us disagreed with what was phrased as a short-sighted view of Cloud and Virtualization.
 We also discussed reduced budgets and the impact on the IT department.
 Granted, this all started as a security oriented discussion and about security professionals, but all of IT worries about this eventually.
 There is no job that is too important that cannot be removed, modified, or changed.

 So what does this all sum up to?

 - The industry is changing, working together instead of siloed is a requirement for the future.

 - Any repetitive task will eventually be automated, what we did yesterday by hand will be done tomorrow by an automation tool whether virtual or physical.